tytydraco/yessleep/out/I_got_an_AI_3D_printer_for_Christmas_Its_terrible_but_its_getting_better.md

-“No, that’s a fucking lie!
-You killed him, you monster!”
-I said.
+“No, fuck you!
+You killed him!
+I watched you… you made me see everything,” I said.

 *You said it, Mitchell—I can’t do it myself.
 Someone has to tell me to do it.
 Well, you’re holding the product of your animosity in your hand—and if you only insert it into the AetherPrint—easy-peasy!—you’ll have the world at your fingertips!*

 I thought for a moment and realized another truth.